jameslk/relatedjs/README.md

 # RelatedJs

-A schematic store of relationships between plain old JavaScript objects.
+A heavily-tested and very fast schematic store of relationships between plain old JavaScript objects.

+**Features:**

+- Built with performance in mind--backed by [bidirectional maps](https://en.wikipedia.org/wiki/Bidirectional_map)
+- Enforces relationships to conform to schemas
+- Very clean and understandable API
+- Thoroughly tested
+- Can be converted to and from serializable arrays for transmission over the wire (e.g. using JSON)

 ## Why?